 The second way to fix a scratch is via paint correction.
 We spoke about this method earlier above, where you use a polishing compound, orbital buffer and microfiber pad to “CUT” through the clear coat, level the scratch and clear till it’s gone.

 If you’ve buffed or polished your car before, you can likely do this yourself.
 If you are not experienced with polishing, removing scratches this way is probably not the best idea.

 We wrote an in-depth article that provides a step-by-step process for taking on a paint correction project that I’d recommend reading in detail.

 Wrapping it Up

 Believe it or not, some people are hell-bent on fixing small scratches by using toothpaste.
-Seriously – I wrote a blog about it which you can read here.
+Seriously – I wrote a blog entry about this subject, which you can read here.
 When it comes to DIY repairs on scratches, it’s really all about the polishing.
 Later this summer, we’ll explore this topic in detail.

 For now, if you’re prepping your car for a ceramic coating, and you don’t feel comfortable with DIY paint correction for fixing scratches – don’t do it.
 Shell out the extra few hundred dollars and have a professional mobile detailer come to your location to handle this task.
 In the end, your ceramic coating application will produce much higher quality results.

 If you enjoyed this article, then you'll love AvalonKing's automotive care products for Do-It-Yourselfers.
 We create "No B.S. products" for an affordable price.
 And the best part, we treat our customers like family, so if you have any questions or just looking to chat about cars, we're only an email or call away.
 Check out our homepage here.